 How can I obtain my credit report?

-You can get your credit report for free and on the same day you requested it.
-All you have to bring is your MyKad and other necessary documents that can verify your identity (e.g. driver’s license or passport)
+You can get your credit report for free and on the same day of your request.
+All you have to bring is your MyKad and other necessary documents that can verify your identity (e.g. driver’s license or passport).